jandom-devel/ScalaFixExamples/README.md

 ## Docker

 In the `docker` directory you may find the recipes to build a docker image with `ScalaFixExamples` and the relevant libraries.
 Just execute `docker-compose up` inside the docker directory in a system where Docker and `docker-compose` are installed.
-Note that, due to [this issue](https://github.com/moby/moby/commit/9f6b562dd12ef7b1f9e2f8e6f2ab6477790a6594) a recent version of docker is required (don't know exactly which ones work, but 20.10.16 are laters should be fine).
+Note that, due to [this issue](https://github.com/moby/moby/commit/9f6b562dd12ef7b1f9e2f8e6f2ab6477790a6594), a recent version of docker is required (20.10.16 and laters should be fine).

 ## Accessing ScalaFix source code